 - g.
-No changeable copy sign, excepting advisory information signs, shall be changed by electronic or electro-mechanical means. - 4.
+[REPEALED Ord.
+O.8.21, 4/19/21] - 4.
 Directional sign requirements.
 Directional signs shall comply with the following requirements: - a.
-Directional signs for indicating the path of pedestrian or vehicular traffic from a public street shall meet the following regulations: - 1) The sign shall not be located within fifty (50) feet of the tract perimeter. - 2) The sign shall be freestanding. - 3) Such signs shall be exempt from the limitation on items of information for pedestrians systems and for motorists if located at a stop or yield sign. - 4) Any such sign shall not exceed sixteen (16) square feet in area or six (6) feet in height. - 5) Such signs are intended for large retail, office park, research and development, and institutional complexes but may be appropriate in other circumstances as approved by the Board of Jurisdiction. - 5.
+Directional signs for indicating the path of pedestrian or vehicular traffic from a public street shall meet the following regulations: - The size of each sign shall not exceed three (3) square feet and exceed two and one-half feet $(2\frac{1}{2})$ feet in height. - 2) The number of signs shall be limited to the number of driveway or pedestrian walkway intersections with a public street or public sidewalk, respectively. - b.
+Directional signs for indicating the path of pedestrian or vehicular traffic internal to a site shall meet the following regulations: [Ord.
+O.8.21, 4/19/21] - 1) The sign shall not be located within fifty (50) feet of the tract perimeter. - 2) The sign shall be freestanding. - 3) Any such sign shall not exceed sixteen (16) square feet in area or six (6) feet in height. - 4) Such signs are intended for large retail, office park, research and development, and institutional complexes but may be appropriate in other circumstances as approved by the Board of Jurisdiction. - 5.
 Directory sign requirements.
-Directory signs shall comply with the following requirements: - a.
+Directory signs shall comply with the following requirements: [Ord.
+O.8.21, 4/19/21] - a.
 The sign shall be located within the site or complex so as to allow motorists to leave the flow of traffic and safely read the directory; or, shall be placed at the main entrance to a building. - b.
 The sign shall contain a site map or floor plan diagram, as the case may be, indicating the location of the buildings or offices listed on the directory. - c.
 Any such sign shall not exceed twelve (12) square feet in sign area for building mounted signs and sixteen (16) square feet in area for freestanding signs. - d.
-A freestanding directory sign shall not exceed six (6) feet in height. - e.
-Directory signs shall be exempt from the limitation on items of information established in §30.G.1. - 6.
-Freestanding sign requirements.
-Freestanding signs, where permitted, shall comply with the following provisions and any more specific regulations herein:
+A freestanding directory sign shall not exceed six (6) feet in height.

-a.
+- 6. Freestanding sign requirements.
+Freestanding signs, where permitted, shall comply with the following provisions and any more specific regulations herein: - a.
 The sign area limitations and requirements in Table 30.1 shall apply to all freestanding signs (minimum letter height shall apply to the primary message on the sign):